sneha31-debug/Campus-Buddy1/README.md

 ## 📌 Problem

-Students often **miss out on campus events** — workshops, fests, hackathons — due to **scattered communication** across Slack, WhatsApp, or word of mouth.
+At NST-ADYPU, students often miss out on exciting campus events — workshops, fests, and hackathons — due to scattered communication across Slack, WhatsApp, or word of mouth.
+At the same time, event organizers face difficulties in finding volunteers and estimating student turnout, relying on repeated Google Forms and guesswork to manage everything.

 ---